 The CTTS 2023 has been developed as an update to the existing CTTS which was originally developed in 2018 (CTTS 2018).
-This update has been required as the existing strategy did not consider, and could not have predicted, the significant population growth, changed work environments, and changed population behaviour that has occurred post the COVID-19 outbreak.
+This update has been required as the existing strategy did not consider, and could not have predicted, the significant population growth, changed work environments, and changed population behaviour that has occurred post COVID-19.